 Yarn is a package manager that replaces the existing npm client or other package managers.
 It is fully compatible compatible with the existing npm registry.
-Yarn provides a fast and efficient way for node.js package management on linux systems.
+Yarn provides a fast and efficient way for node.js package management on Linux systems.
 It makes a cache of every downloaded package on your system to re-use them.

 This tutorial will help you to install Yarn on CentOS 8 and RHEL 8 Linux systems.
+Also provide basic instructions of yarn uses on Linux.

 - Shell access to CentOS 8 system